michaelnisi/gitstat/README.md

   .pipe(process.stdout)
 ```

-## types
+## Types

 ### repo()

-The path to the local git repository.
+A path to a local git repository.

 ### mode()